 “I love the team approach,” says Schober.
 “Everyone is working hard for each patient.
 Both clinicians and patients alike have a great attitude, which makes it easy to stay motivated to work as hard as possible to help every patient.”

-Schober is a licensed and registered dietitian, and a member of the Academy of Nutrition and Dietetics.
+Schober is a licensed and registered dietitian, with certifications in nutrition support and cancer exercise.
+He is also a member of the Academy of Nutrition and Dietetics.